* Dollar drops against yen as Treasuries yields fall

 * Investors turn risk averse before earnings season

-The dollar has erased the gains it made against the yen on a strong employment report last Thursday that showed the U.S. economy is continuing to gain strength.
+The dollar has erased the gains it made against the yen on a strong U.S. employment report last Thursday that showed the U.S. economy continuing to gain strength.
 It has stabilized at two-week highs against the euro.